Kegbot/kegbot-server/README.md

 Kegbot Server constitutes your agreement to that license.
 Please see ``LICENSE.txt`` for the full license.

-Code and documentation are **Copyright 2014 Bevbot LLC**, unless otherwise noted.
-Graphics and images distributed with Kegbot, such as the Kegbot logo, are also copyrighted works of Bevbot LLC unless otherwise noted, and may not be reused without permission.

 ## Contributing

 We love getting patches!
 Send us a pull request, or hop on to IRC if